Naman-Pal/SIHMON/ceng355wk01proposal.md

 ####  Mandate:
-Self funded (unless a sponsor has contractually agreed to contribute).
+Self-funded (unless a sponsor has contractually agreed to contribute).